Last updated on December 1, 2022 by Wandering our World

 We recommend: The Beef Barbacoa Burrito, with crispy rice, salsa negra, cilantro, onion, jalapeno, hot mustard and braised red cabbage; The Vegan Chorizo Burrito, with spiced rice, pumpkin seeds, crispy onions, kale slaw, charred green onion aioli, cauliflower and hummus; The Eggplant Taco, with cilantro, sweet and spicy slaw, lime cream, sriracha and peanuts.

-The Best Bars For Food and Drinks in Gastown
+The Five Best Bars For Food & Drinks In Gastown

 1. Alibi Room